 PAUSE FOR THE CAUSE OF AN AMERICAN HISTORY LESSON (YESTERDAY & TODAY):

 Race and race identity gave rise to racism.
-Race was first officially codified in 15th-Century Spain, as a result of the Spanish Inquisition.
-In this sense of the word, race was not drawing from the scriptural idea of ancestral lineage and heritage in the Bible.
+Race was first officially codified in 15th-Century Spain as a result of the Spanish Inquisition.
+In this sense of the word, race did not draw from the scriptural idea of ancestral lineage and heritage in the Bible.

-The counterfeit of social mobility in the social engineering of the 'races' informed attitudes of racism in the British colonies.
-By the time Africans were introduced in Virginia as slaves, the Spanish had over a century of experience with slavery being used to manipulate and discriminate against Africans both to justify slavery and to enforce and incentivize the system racism required.
+The counterfeit of social mobility in the social engineering of the 'races', informed attitudes of racism in the British colonies.
+By the time Africans were introduced in Virginia as slaves, the Spanish had over a century of experience with slavery being used to manipulate and discriminate against Africans to justify slavery and enforce and incentivize the system racism required.

 The first time the term 'White' rather than Christian or ethnic names—English, Irish, Portuguese, and so on—appeared in a public record was seen in a law passed in Virginia in 1691 that prohibited marriage of Europeans with Negroes, Indians, and Mulattos.

 Today, in the 21st century, we are harvesting the harm and erosion of racism—we only harvest what we plant.
 Racism evolves and adapts, and it is deeply embedded in our belief systems about one another.
 Until we begin to go to the roots and dig up what lies underneath, we will inevitably continue to harvest the poisonous fruit of racism—personally and communally.

 Even among believers, racism is viewed differently by different people.